ShlomiShakoy/Food-Review-App/README.md

 # Food-Review-App
-Final project completed for an Android Development course with Kotlin.
-Access the project via the following link: https://drive.google.com/drive/folders/1sLnURr0ZZ9AvnHwsyAJFnDq4bZlU68co?usp=sharing
+Created as our final project for an Android Development course with Kotlin, this app, developed by myself and my friend Alex, centers on food reviews.
+Users can easily share dining experiences and explore top-rated eateries.
+Leveraging Firebase and coroutines, users can submit detailed reviews, including dish, restaurant, and star ratings.
+Additional features include support contact options, photo uploads, and categorized cuisine types.
+Admin permissions ensure data integrity, with the project available for access via the following link: https://drive.google.com/drive/folders/1sLnURr0ZZ9AvnHwsyAJFnDq4bZlU68co?usp=sharing